Important

 find text -name 'wiki_*' -exec cat {} \; > train_data.jsonl

-Now, train_data.jsonl will contain our training data in the json line format.
-We are interested in the data under “text” field.
+Now, train_data.jsonl will contain our training data in JSON line format.
+We are particularly interested in the data within the “text” field.

 Note that only the second option allows you to experiment with vocabulary size.